TEE(1P) POSIX Programmer's Manual TEE(1P)

 tinue, but the exit status shall be non-zero.
 Otherwise, the default

-actions specified in Utility Description Defaults apply.
+actions specified in Section 1.4, Utility Description Defaults apply.

 The following sections are informative.